 - Maintaining Corporate Policies and Procedures.

-During 2016-17, the CEFC had up to six emergency wardens in the Sydney and Brisbane offices.
-These emergency wardens have conducted emergency response and evacuation training in accordance with requirements under NSW and Queensland law.
-In Melbourne, offices are shared with ARENA, which provides resourcing for emergency wardens.
+During 2017-18, the CEFC had up to eight emergency wardens in the Sydney, Brisbane and Melbourne offices.
+These emergency wardens have conducted emergency response and evacuation training in accordance with requirements under Nw South Wales, Queensland and Victorian law.

-The CEFC also has six certified First Aid Officers, who complete annual certification in accordance with best practice.
-Details of emergency evacuation procedures, emergency wardens and first aid officers are provided to all CEFC employees, and are displayed in all meeting rooms, kitchen/ lunch areas and adjacent to exit doors.
+The CEFC also has seven certified First Aid Officers, who complete annual certification in accordance with best practice.
+Details of emergency evacuation procedures, emergency wardens and first aid officers are provided to all CEFC employees, and are displayed in all meeting rooms, kitchen/lunch areas and adjacent to exit doors.
 In addition, first aid procedures and first aid equipment are available to all employees.

 The CEFC encourages employees to participate in healthy exercise.
-CEFC premises provide locker, shower and change facilities for employees wanting to exercise around their work commitments.
+CEFC premises provide lockers and end of trip facilities for employees wanting to exercise around their work commitments.

 The CEFC has a long-standing relationship with Drake WorkWise for the provision of a confidential, employer-funded Employee Assistance Program (EAP) for use by employees and their families.
 The Board, Executive and staff are unified in their commitment to provide a caring environment that reflects CEFC values.
 The provision of a confidential EAP helps us achieve this goal.

-The CEFC provides annual ‘flu vaccinations to support employees maintain their health and wellbeing.
+The CEFC provides annual flu vaccinations to support employees to maintain their health and wellbeing.

-The CEFC is required to report on health and safety outcomes (including the impact of injury rates of workers) achieved as a result of initiatives mentioned here.
-During the reporting period, the CEFC had one workplace injury, a trip/fall, for the reporting period.
-Two employees also submitted incident reports for falls sustained on footpaths outside work premises.
+The CEFC is required to report on health and safety outcomes (including the impact of injury rates of workers) achieved as a result of staff initiatives.
+During the reporting period, the CEFC had two workplace injuries, including one burn injury to an employee’s hand plus a separate hand injury.
+One employee also submitted an incident report for a fall sustained on a footpath outside work premises.

 There were no notifiable incidents (i.e. deaths, serious injury or illness and dangerous incidents) for the reporting period.